BC API tricks

 Warning

-These tricks assume the users of your API don’t require ABI compatibility, or use forward declarations or function pointer aliases for your types (In general, they shouldn’t forward declare foreign types).
+These tricks assume the users of the library API don’t rely on ABI compatibility as well, or use forward declarations or function pointers (since, in general, they shouldn’t do so with foreign types unless explicitly pointed out by the library).

 Project internals

 /some_unstable_lib contains a header file for each API change in the list further down.
-Each header either exposes the old API or the changed one based on the macro BC_API_CHANGED.
+Each header exposes both the old API and the changed API based on the BC_API_CHANGED macro.

 /tests represents the users of the library whose code must compile before and after the API change.